-- 1. Day One: on each of the following questions, ask yourself "What are my prospects for the future in this area of my life if God is nothing, and does not exist; if all I have is what I've had in the past to deal with these things?" - Assert that every thought you have and everything you lay eyes on had nothing to do with God or any kind of Devine Influence. - Observe how you feel as a result. - 2.
-Day Two: go back through these questions and ask yourself "What are my prospects for the future in this area of my life if God is everything, and does exist; and have God's power will deal with them?" - Assert that every thought you have and everything you lay eyes on had everything to do with God or Devine Influence. - Observe how you feel as a result.
+- 1. Day One: on each of the following questions, ask myself "What are my prospects for the future in this area of my life if God is nothing, and does not exist; if all I have is what I've had in the past to deal with these things?" - Assert that every thought you have and everything you lay eyes on had nothing to do with God or any kind of Devine Influence. - Observe how you feel as a result and record your answers below. - 2.
+Day Two: go back through these questions and ask myself "What are my prospects for the future in this area of my life if God is everything, and does exist; and have God's power will deal with them?" - Assert that every thought you have and everything you lay eyes on had everything to do with God or Devine Influence. - Observe how you feel as a result and record your answers below.

 a.)
-Are you having trouble with personal relationships?
+Am I having trouble with personal relationships?

 If God is nothing?

 If God is everything?

 b.)
-Can you control your emotional nature?
+Can I control my emotional nature?

 If God is nothing?

 If God is everything?

 c).
-Are you prey to misery and depression?
+Am I prey to misery and depression?

 If God is nothing

 If God is everything

 d.)
-Can you make a living?
+Can I make a living?

 If God is nothing

 If God is everything

 e.)
-Do you have a feeling of uselessness?
+Do I have a feeling of uselessness?
 If God is nothing

 If God is everything

 f.)
-Are you full of fear?
+Am I full of fear?
 If God is nothing

 If God is everything

 g.)
-Are you unhappy?
+Am I unhappy?
 If God is nothing

 If God is everything

 h.)
-Do you seem unable to be of real help to other people?
+Do I seem unable to be of real help to other people?
 If God is nothing

 If God is everything

-16. Do you believe the answer to these problems is inside rather than outside of ourselves?
+16. Do I believe the answer to these problems is inside rather than outside of myself?
 Page 52, Paragraph 2 17. a.)
-Have your ideas been working as far as solving the problems listed above? b.)
-Do you believe the God idea might, are you willing to try?
+Have my ideas been working as far as solving the problems listed above? b.)
+Do I believe the God idea might, am I willing to try?
 Page 52, Paragraph 3 18.
-Do you agree God either is or He isn't?
-What is your choice to be?
+Do I agree God either is or isn't?
+What is my choice to be?
 Page 53, Paragraph 2 19.
-Do you agree, that deep down within every man, woman and child is the fundamental idea of God?
-Page 55, Paragraph 2 20. a.)
-Are you willing to search fearlessly within your own heart to find God, are you willing to believe He is there? b.)
-Do you agree that it is only there that God can be found?
+Do I agree, that deep down within every man, woman, and child is the fundamental idea of God?
+Page 55, Paragraph 2 Fage 55, Faragraph 2 20. a.)
+Am I willing to search fearlessly within my own heart to find God, am I willing to believe God is there? b.)
+Do I agree that it is only there that God can be found?

-Go back and review the list of the 10 most insane things you ever did when you were creating choas, which you made at the beginning of this step.
+Go back and review the list of the 10 most insane things you ever did when you were creating chaos, which you made at the beginning of this step.
 The most insane thing you ever did is probably not on this list, because you did it while you were emotionally sober.
-In all likelihood the most insane thing you ever did was this: with the things on this list happening when you invited crises, you made a decision to do it again; and you made this decision when you were as emotionally sober as you are right now.\
+In all likelihood the most insane thing you ever did was this: with the things on this list happening when you invited crises, you made a decision to do it again; and you made this decision when you were as emotionally sober as you are right now.

-\I must credit Joe H. of Santa Monica, CA for this
+Credit to Joe H. of Santa Monica, CA for this wisdom.